sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/05-infrastructure-assessment.md

     - AU-6 Audit Review, Analysis, and Reporting: The centralized view offered by Microsoft Sentinel facilitates the review, analysis, and reporting of audit records, contributing to effective audit management and analysis aligned with AU-6.
     - CA-7 Continuous Monitoring: The integration supports the establishment of a continuous monitoring strategy that assesses security controls and risks, leveraging Microsoft Sentinel's analytics and automation capabilities for real-time security insights.

+- Products covered:
+    -

 ### Every workload is assigned an app identity—and configured and deployed consistently
 #### Every server and supported PaaS resource type (e.g. Azure SQL, KeyVault, etc.)  is assigned a managed identity

-**Has the organization assigned a managed identity to every server and supported PaaS resource type?**
+**Has the organization assigned a managed identity to every server and supported PaaS resource type?** (Score Legacy)

-    - Legacy:
+- Legacy: The organization does not utilize Azure Managed Identities, relying on traditional, manually managed credentials for authentication between services.
+This approach can lead to increased operational complexity and security risks due to potential mismanagement of credentials.
     - Indicators:
-            -

-    - Initial:
+        - Absence of managed identities, leading to reliance on less secure and more complex credential management practices.
+        - Increased risk of credential leaks or mismanagement, potentially resulting in unauthorized access.
+        - Challenges in automating and scaling secure access management for Azure resources.

+- Initial: Initial efforts have been made to implement Azure Managed Identities for a subset of servers and PaaS resources.
+While this phase marks progress towards improved security and operational efficiency, comprehensive and consistent adoption across all Azure resources may still be in development.
     - Indicators:
-            -

-    - Advanced:
+        - Partial adoption of managed identities, focusing on high-priority or pilot projects.
+        - Initial improvements in security and management of access credentials, though not uniformly applied across the Azure environment.
+        - Some enhancement in operational efficiency and security posture, with ongoing efforts to expand managed identity adoption.

+- Advanced: Azure Managed Identities are broadly implemented for servers and supported PaaS resource types, significantly improving secure access management and reducing the operational burden of credential management.
+This advanced tier reflects a mature approach to identity and access management for Azure services.
     - Indicators:
-            -

-    - Optimal:
+        - Comprehensive deployment of managed identities, covering most or all servers and PaaS resources.
+        - Enhanced security through the elimination of stored credentials, supported by automatic and secure access token management.
+        - Significant progress toward operational efficiency and reduced risk of credential-related security incidents, bolstered by the systematic use of managed identities.

+- Optimal: The assignment of Azure Managed Identities to every server and supported PaaS resource type is fully operationalized and integrated into the organization’s cloud security and management practices.
+This optimal scenario ensures the highest level of security and operational efficiency in managing access to Azure resources.
     - Indicators:
-            -
+        - Strategic and universal application of managed identities, ensuring secure and simplified access management across all Azure resources.
+        - Comprehensive and proactive management of access security, leveraging Azure's built-in identity management capabilities to automate credential lifecycles.
+        - Full alignment with best practices for cloud security and identity management, supported by an effective, adaptive, and well-managed identity framework.

 - Relevance to NIST SP 800-53 Revision 5:
+    - IA-2 Identification and Authentication (Organizational Users): Managed identities enhance the system's ability to uniquely identify and authenticate the entities interacting with Azure resources, reducing reliance on traditional credential management.
+    - IA-5 Authenticator Management: The automated management of authentication tokens by Azure Managed Identities supports the control's requirements for managing authenticators, including their issuance, lifecycle, revocation, and recovery.
+    - AC-2 Account Management: Azure Managed Identities contribute to effective account management by automating the access control mechanisms for Azure services, aligning with principles of least privilege and secure authentication.
+    - AC-6 Least Privilege: By enabling secure, automated access, managed identities help enforce the principle of least privilege, ensuring that Azure resources are accessible only by authorized entities with minimal rights necessary for their roles.

+- Products covered:
-        -
+    - Azure Managed Identities

 #### Implement and enforce policy-driven workloads and resources

-**Has the organization implemented and enforced policies that govern the creation of resources and workloads, including requirements for tagging, resource group assignments, and technical specifications such as allowed regions, VM types, disks, and network policies?**
+**Has the organization implemented and enforced policies that govern the creation of resources and workloads, including requirements for tagging, resource group assignments, and technical specifications such as allowed regions, VM types, disks, and network policies?** (Score Legacy)

 - **Legacy:** The organization lacks formalized policies governing the creation, configuration, and deployment of cloud resources and workloads.
 This absence of governance policies leads to inconsistent resource provisioning, potential misconfigurations, and increased security and compliance risks.
     - Indicators:
         - No established policies for resource provisioning, leading to ad hoc and unregulated creation of cloud resources.